cliff-km/prompt-journey/README.md

 ## Known Issues

 - Not mobile or small window friendly
+- Bar-gragh weight editing seems like it could be much better.
 - tSNE mapping feels too random
   - Partially addressed by adding in some anchoring that uses kMeans clustering.
 - Error handling 🙏